 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

 1. Atlantis considers unpublished scholarly research articles, review articles, creative (literary) writing, and book reviews.
 We welcome material on any interdisciplinary subject that relates to the critical study of women, gender, and social justice.

 2. Articles submitted for consideration must be no longer than 7,000 words, including references.
 Citations, bibliography and style must follow The Chicago Manual of Style author-date format.
 Please include the date and status of submission (e.g., initial submission; revision; comments on copyedit etc.).

 3. Footnotes are not acceptable and endnotes are discouraged.
 If endnotes are absolutely necessary, type each note's appropriate number into the text.
 Do not use the endnote insert function, as anything created with formatting codes, such as the notes, will be deleted when the document is converted for layout.

 4. Submit a cover letter as an attachment containing: the name(s) of the author(s) and an email address; a biographical note of the authors' academic degrees or relevant experience, professional titles or roles, and affiliations; and any desired acknowledgment of research support or credit.

-5. Include a 50-word abstract of the article, in the language of the article.
+5. Include an abstract of the article, in the language of the article (200 words maximum).

 6. Authors are encouraged to avoid overly technical language.
 The author(s) has/have responsibility for the accuracy of references and calculations, as well as for obtaining clearance to reproduce any artwork that is not their own or has been published elsewhere.
 The author must attach these figures and illustrations in web quality.